Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-13.md

-# Day 13 - Summer Training Report
+# Day 13 - Summer Training Daily Diary

-# Linear Regression for House Price Prediction
+## Training Domain

-**Training Domain:** Artificial Intelligence & Machine Learning (AI & ML) using Python
+**Artificial Intelligence & Machine Learning (AI & ML) using Python**

 ---

 ## Objective

-The objective of today's session was to understand the fundamentals of Linear Regression and its application in predicting house prices.
-The session focused on dataset preparation, train-test splitting, building Simple and Multiple Linear Regression models, making predictions, visualizing results, and evaluating model performance using regression metrics.
+Today's training focused on understanding the fundamentals of Linear Regression and its application in predicting house prices.
+The session covered dataset preparation, train-test splitting, building regression models, making predictions, visualizing results, and evaluating model performance.

 ---

+## Tasks Assigned by the Industry Expert

+During today's training session, the following tasks were assigned:

+1. Understand the concept of Linear Regression in Machine Learning.
+2. Prepare the dataset for model training.
+3. Split the dataset into training and testing sets.
+4. Build Simple and Multiple Linear Regression models.
+5. Predict house prices using trained models.
+6. Visualize regression results and compare model performance.
+7. Evaluate the models using suitable performance metrics.

+---

+## Practical Work Completed

+During the practical session, I worked on the following activities:

+- Loaded the preprocessed House Price dataset using Pandas.
+- Selected the required input features and target variable.
+- Split the dataset into training and testing sets using an 80:20 ratio.
+- Trained a Simple Linear Regression model using house size as the predictor.
+- Obtained the regression coefficient and intercept.
+- Generated predictions for the testing dataset.
+- Visualized the regression line along with the actual data using a Scatter Plot.
+- Built a Multiple Linear Regression model using multiple house features.
+- Compared the predictions of both regression models.
+- Predicted the price of a custom house using user-defined feature values.
+- Evaluated both models using Mean Absolute Error (MAE) and R² Score.

+---

 ## Topics Covered

-### 1. Introduction to Linear Regression
+### Introduction to Linear Regression
-- Understanding Linear Regression as a supervised Machine Learning algorithm.
+- Linear Regression as a supervised Machine Learning algorithm.
 - Predicting continuous numerical values.
 - House Price Prediction as a regression problem.
-- Difference between Simple Linear Regression and Multiple Linear Regression.
+- Difference between Simple and Multiple Linear Regression.

-### 2. Dataset Preparation
+### Dataset Preparation
-- Loading the preprocessed House Price dataset using Pandas.
+- Loading the preprocessed dataset.
 - Selecting input features (X) and target variable (y).
 - Understanding independent and dependent variables.

-### 3. Train-Test Split
+### Train-Test Split
-- Splitting the dataset into Training and Testing sets.
+- Splitting the dataset into training and testing sets.
 - Using an 80:20 train-test ratio.
-- Importance of training on known data and testing on unseen data.
+- Importance of testing the model on unseen data.
-- Implementing `train_test_split()` from Scikit-learn.
+- Using `train_test_split()` from Scikit-learn.

-### 4. Simple Linear Regression
+### Simple Linear Regression
-- Building a Simple Linear Regression model using **Scaled_size** as the predictor.
+- Building a regression model using house size as the predictor.
-- Training the model using `LinearRegression()`.
-- Understanding:
-  - Coefficient (Slope)
-  - Intercept
-- Formulating the regression equation.
+- Understanding the coefficient and intercept.
 - Predicting house prices using the trained model.

-### 5. Regression Visualization
+### Regression Visualization
-- Plotting the best-fit regression line.
+- Plotting the regression line.
-- Comparing actual house prices with predicted values.
+- Comparing actual and predicted values using a Scatter Plot.
-- Visualizing prediction results using Scatter Plot and Regression Line.

-### 6. Multiple Linear Regression
+### Multiple Linear Regression
 - Training a model using multiple input features.
-- Using features such as:
-  - Bedrooms
-  - Bathrooms
-  - Scaled House Size
-  - Floors
-  - Waterfront
-  - Living Area
-  - House Condition
-  - Location Categories
 - Comparing Simple and Multiple Linear Regression models.

-### 7. Custom House Price Prediction
-- Creating a custom house record.
-- Predicting the price of a new house using the trained Multiple Linear Regression model.
-- Understanding how feature values influence predictions.

-### 8. Model Evaluation
+### Model Evaluation
-- Evaluating regression models using:
-  - Mean Absolute Error (MAE)
-  - R² Score (Coefficient of Determination)
+- Evaluating model performance using MAE and R² Score.
-- Comparing the performance of Simple and Multiple Linear Regression models.
+- Comparing prediction accuracy of both regression models.
-- Understanding the impact of additional features on prediction accuracy.

 ---

-## Practical Activities Performed

-During the practical session, I performed the following activities:

-- Installed and imported the required Scikit-learn libraries.
-- Loaded the preprocessed House Price dataset.
-- Selected input features and target values for model training.
-- Split the dataset into training and testing sets using an 80:20 ratio.
-- Trained a Simple Linear Regression model using house size as the predictor.
-- Retrieved the regression coefficient and intercept.
-- Generated predictions for the testing dataset.
-- Visualized the regression line with actual house price data.
-- Built a Multiple Linear Regression model using all available features.
-- Compared predictions from both regression models.
-- Predicted the price of a custom house using user-defined feature values.
-- Evaluated both models using MAE and R² Score.
-- Compared the accuracy of Simple and Multiple Linear Regression models.

----

-## Key Learning Outcomes
+## Learning Outcomes

-By the end of today's session, I was able to:
+By the end of today's training, I was able to:

-- Understand the working principle of Linear Regression.
+- Understand the basic working of Linear Regression.
 - Differentiate between Simple and Multiple Linear Regression.
-- Prepare datasets for supervised Machine Learning.
+- Prepare datasets for supervised machine learning.
 - Perform train-test splitting using Scikit-learn.
-- Train Linear Regression models for numerical prediction.
+- Train regression models for numerical prediction.
-- Interpret regression coefficients and intercept values.
+- Interpret regression coefficients and model predictions.
-- Visualize regression results using graphs.
-- Predict outcomes for new data using trained models.
 - Evaluate regression models using MAE and R² Score.
-- Analyze how additional features improve prediction performance.
+- Compare the performance of different regression models.

 ---

 ## Conclusion

-Today's session introduced Linear Regression as one of the fundamental supervised Machine Learning algorithms used for predicting continuous values.
-Through practical implementation on a real-world House Price dataset, I learned how to prepare data, train regression models, generate predictions, visualize results, and evaluate model performance.
-The comparison between Simple and Multiple Linear Regression demonstrated how incorporating multiple relevant features can improve prediction accuracy and build more effective Machine Learning models.
+Today's session helped me understand how Linear Regression can be used to predict continuous values such as house prices.
+By building, testing, and evaluating both Simple and Multiple Linear Regression models, I gained practical experience in developing prediction models and understanding the complete workflow of a basic supervised machine learning project.